Shashiverm/community.Lnct/readme.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your PR includes:
+- Clear description of changes
+- Updated documentation if needed
+- Passing tests
+- Follows the project's code style

 ## 📄 License